dlh-unsw/arduinokit/readme.md

 **Capacitors**

-Capacitors can store electrical energy and are often used to avoid voltage spikes damaging other components, or to otherwise smooth out signal flow.
+Capacitors can store electrical energy and are often used to avoid voltage spikes damaging other components, or to otherwise smooth out a signal.
 Read more [here](https://learn.sparkfun.com/tutorials/capacitors).

 <p align="left">
   <img src="https://raw.githubusercontent.com/dlh-unsw/arduinokit/master/images/transistormosfet.jpg" width="250">